 football (soccer) world up qualifiers when professor Rene Simoes

-Back then, everywhere you go and almost every other person you meet owns a small portable flag!
+Back then, everywhere you go and almost every other person you meet, owns a small hand-held flag!
 Of course the number of flags at the matches themselves was another story!
-[I am sure we may have broken some of the codes then-see below]
+I am sure we may have broken some of the Jamaican Flag codes then.

-The Jamaica Flag - Here is probably what you never knew.
+The Jamaican Flag - Here is probably what you never knew.

 A bipartisan committee of the Jamaica House of Representatives designed the Jamaican Flag which consists of a diagonal cross with four triangles placed side by side.